British Columbia Sheriff Service: Rank structure

-Recruiting and training
+Recruiting

-Recruiting of new sheriffs' deputies is handled by the service's Recruiting and Selection Unit.
-Applicants must be Canadian citizens or permanent residents, show safe driving records, pass the Sheriff's Officer Physical Abilities Test, have current standard first aid and CPR, have achieved an LPI 5 English proficiency or have completed post secondary English or written communications, pass a typing test (25 wpm), pass a comprehensive background investigation and security screening which include past-work performance reference checks, competency based interview process, comprehensive medical examinations, vision and hearing testing and voice stress analysis testing.
+Recruiting of new sheriffs' deputies is handled by the service's Recruiting and Retention Unit.
+Applicants must be Canadian citizens or permanent residents, show safe driving records, have successfully completed the class 4 drivers license testing, pass the Sheriff's Officers Fitness Assessment Test, have current standard first aid and CPR, pass an English competency, grammar, comprehension test, pass a typing test (25 wpm), pass a comprehensive background investigation and security screening which include past-work performance reference checks, competency-based interview process, comprehensive medical examinations, vision and hearing testing and voice stress analysis testing.
 Applicants must pass each stage and requirement of testing before moving on.

+Training unit

 Recruit training is conducted at the Sheriff Academy at the Justice Institute of British Columbia.
 Recruits undergo a fourteen-week training program.
-Block I takes place at the Sheriffs Academy in New Westminster and consists of training in emergency vehicle driving, firearms, force response options, active shooting and team deployments, conducted energy weapons (tasers), communications, legal studies, report writing, controlled access points, roles and functions, intelligence, cultural awareness, dress and deportment and physical fitness.
+Block I takes place at the Sheriffs Academy in New Westminster and consists of training in emergency vehicle driving, firearms, force response options, active shooter and team deployments, conducted energy weapons (tasers), communications, legal studies, report writing, controlled access points, roles and functions, intelligence, cultural awareness, dress and deportment and physical fitness.
 In Block II, recruits enter the field under the direction of a training officer, who will also complete an evaluation.
 In order for a recruit to progress to the rank of deputy sheriff they must successfully complete both blocks.